 Always seek out things that inspire you to play bass.
 We’re lucky to be in age where we have access to so many things because of the internet.
 Find new players that you want to study, seek out new music you like and want to play.
 Gravitate towards those things that make you feel that inspiration, that make you passionate about wanting to learn – so that when you see or hear something you think, “I can’t wait to go back and try to learn that.
 I can’t wait to get in there and practice”.
 Staying inspired is the life force that’s going to drive your bass playing endeavor.
 So always seek out inspiration, with the understanding that it can be one of the most important things that you do for your bass playing, and yourself.

 BTW - If you are interested in taking online bass lessons we also highly recommend JamPlay Bass Lessons.
 Bass Player Center provided a review of their site and services - click here to check it out!
 Or to visit the JamPlay Bass Lessons main page click here.

 Want to Pin this page?
 Use this image…

-Bass Guitar Pratice Tips – Maximize Efficiency and Have Fun
+Bass Guitar Practice Tips – Maximize Efficiency While Having Fun